Review of heat and charge transport in strongly magnetized relativistic plasmas: Heat and charge transport in QGP

-As previously emphasized, the leading-order approximation is not reliable for quantitatively estimating the electrical conductivity in a strongly interacting QGP.
-It is therefore not surprising that the results presented in Fig.~\ref{fig:res_QCD} differ substantially from those obtained in lattice QCD simulations \cite{Astrakhantsev:2019zkr,Almirante:2024lqn}.
+As previously emphasized, the leading-order approximation is not reliable for quantitatively estimating the transport coefficients in a strongly interacting QGP.
+It is therefore not surprising that the results for the electrical conductivities presented in Fig.~\ref{fig:res_QCD} differ substantially from those obtained in lattice QCD simulations \cite{Astrakhantsev:2019zkr,Almirante:2024lqn}.
 While the transverse electrical conductivity shows reasonable agreement with lattice results, the longitudinal conductivity is significantly larger (for details, see Figs. 6 and 7 in Ref.~\cite{Ghosh:2024owm}).
 In the limit of very strong magnetic fields, it differs by several orders of magnitude.
 This discrepancy likely reflects the importance of higher-order contributions and, more generally, nonperturbative effects that are not captured within the leading-order framework.